 The First Figure

 It was 1978 and Lego Set 600 first introduced the minifigure to the world.
 The now-classic set included an unassuming police officer with a constant smiling face and a rudimentary police car.
 It doesn't look like much compared to the complex and interactive Lego sets of today, but it changed the very face of the Lego Group and established their years of continued success.
 The police officer was closely followed over the next few years by rudimentary minifigures in the Town, Space, and Castle sets.

 A New Face

 Lego minifigures continued relatively unchanged for another decade.
 It wasn't until Lego Pirates was introduced in 1989 that minifigures saw their first major overhaul.
 Lego introduced new face designs that moved beyond the basic smiley face.
 Suddenly minifigures had beards, eye patches, and more expressive mouths.
 Minifigures, much like the sets they belonged to, were becoming more complex and dynamic.
 With the introduction of more advanced action figure sculpts and features in the '80s, Lego felt the need to up the ante with their standard minifigure design.
 This trend has only been magnified through the years, and it's hard to find two identical minifigure heads on shelves today.

 Not only did minifigures get a facelift in 1989, but they had some body work done as well.
 The Lego Pirates theme included changes to the standard body of the minifigure, replacing hands with pirate hooks and legs with wooden pegs.
 These physical variations served to make minifigures more visually unique and eye-catching.

 Throughout the '90s, the Lego Group created even more distinct minifigure variations.
 The first of these specialized figures was the Castle theme ghost in 1990 and next up after that was the minifigure skeleton in 1995.
-Some collectors hesitate to call these specialized figures minifigures, but their similar size and inclusion in standard sets suggests they fit under that classification.
+Some collectors hesitate to call these specialized figures minifigures, but their similar size and inclusion in standard sets suggest they fit under that classification.

 License to Build